-Nutmeg Elementary School is committed to frequent two-way communication with families about children's learning.
-Some of the ways you can expect us to reach you are:
+Nutmeg Elementary School is committed to frequer children's learning.
+Some of the ways you can expec two-way communication with families about us to reach you are:

-- Weekly homework folders - Monthly "check-in" notes or phone calls - " Updates on the school website and current grades in PowerSchool - Class meetings on understanding student progress Parent-teacher conferences in November and March - Do you have questions about your child's progress?
+- Weekly homework folders - Monthly "check-in" notes or phone calls - Updates on the school website and current grades in PowerSchool - Class meetings on understanding student progress - Parent-teacher conferences in November and March or e-mail.
+E-mail addresses are on the school website at Contact your child's teacher by phone (860-555-1212) www.nutmegschool.grg

+Do you have questions about your child's progress?